 - Stage 3 Heart Failure patients are previously or currently diagnosed with diastolic heart failure due to the underlying structural damage to the heart and cardiac function.
-Patients diagnosed with stage 3 (C) of heart disease are usually prescribed Beta-blockers, Hydralazine/nitrate combinations, vasodilator medicines (Aldosterone antagonist), heart stem cell treatment, Diuretics and may need implantable cardiac defibrillator (lCD) or biventricular pacemaker.
+Patients diagnosed with stage 3 (C) of heart disease are usually prescribed Beta-blockers, Hydralazine/nitrate combinations, vasodilator medicines (Aldosterone antagonist), heart stem cell repair, diuretics and may need implantable cardiac defibrillator (lCD) or biventricular pacemaker.

 - Stage 4 Heart Failure is considered final (end) stage heart failure.
 Patients with Stage 4 (D) typically had a failed treatment in the earlier stages and required more advanced options including Open Heart surgery, cardiac stem cell treatments, Ventricular assist device, continuous inotropic medications or a heart transplant.

 Causes of Diastolic Heart Failure

 Cardiomyopathies and damage to the heart can occur due to many reasons, including lifestyles environmental and genetics.
 Autoimmune diseases such as psoriasis, rheumatoid arthritis and lupus can double the risk of heart failure.
 Some other common risk factors including